-How to say “to intend” in Italian
+How to say “to intend”: Italian grammar lesson 239

-In this post, we’re going to focus on how to say “to intend” in Italian, as in “to have the intention to do something”.
+In this post, we’re going to focus on how to say to intend in Italian, as in to have the intention to do something.

 Let’s have a look at an example: